AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md

 ## Considerations about sharing a report, dashboard, or calendar

-In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 >[!NOTE]
 >